 The best time to visit Playa del Carmen is between April and May, when there are fewer people along the shore.
 Day temperatures hover between 70 and 80 degrees Fahrenheit, dropping slightly in the evenings.
 From October to March, the climate is generally dry and slightly warm.
 Summer days and nights tend to offer high temperatures and humidity.
 Hurricane season lasts from June to September, so check weather forecasts and hurricane warnings before booking your trip.

-Playa del Carmen Attractions
+Best Playa del Carmen Beaches

 Playa Del Carmen Beach